 Top Eye Problems for Pets

 Symptoms like those listed above are relatively common and are not exclusive to a specific vision problem, minor or severe.
-Our veterinarians are trained to treat a range of more severe eye disease, including:
+Our veterinarians are trained to treat a range of more severe eye diseases, including:

 - Cataracts: Cloudy or white eyes are signs of cataracts.
 If left untreated, cataracts can lead to blindness or be a sign of an underlying illness such as diabetes.